The Frog Princess: Other regions

 In a tale collected from a Surgut Khanty (Ostyak) source with the title The Frog Princess, a Torem khan is old and tells his three sons to find wives by casting arrows at random; wherever the arrows land on, they shall marry the girl.
 The three princes shoot their arrows and follow them: the elder finds his next to a merchant's house; the middle brother next to a lesser rich merchant, and the youngest in a marsh.
 He follows footprints and enters a grass-hut where he meets a talking frog who tells him to prepare for their wedding, for, when she comes, the earth will tremble and the skies will thunder, but he has nothing to fear.
-The three princess convene back in with their father, who asks his sons for their wives first to bring the bes bread thet can bake, and the best shirts they can weave.
-The Torem khan's daughters-in-law fulfill his requests, and he does approve of their efforts, but lauds the yougest's bride's work.
+The three princess convene back in with their father, who asks his sons for their wives first to bring the best bread they can bake, and the best shirts they can weave.
+The Torem khan's daughters-in-law fulfill his requests, and he does approve of their efforts, but lauds the youngest's bride's work.
 Finally, the frog comes to the wedding just as she promised, and marries the youngest prince.
 One night, the wife of the khan wakes up and sees a bright light coming from her son's bedroom.
 She takes a peek inside and sees a beautiful maiden with the frogskin on her.
-Deciding to keep her human forever, the khan's wife mistakingly takes the frogskin and tosses it in the fire.
+Deciding to keep her human forever, the khan's wife mistakenly takes the frogskin and tosses it in the fire.
 The frog maiden vanishes soon after.
 The next morning, the third prince wakes up and, not seeing his wife, decides to leave home to look for her.
 He walks through the forest until he reaches "an iron road, a stone road", and follows the path, finally reaching an old woman's hut.
 The old woman welcomes him, and he tells her his issues.
 The woman then advises him to keep walking until he arrives at her middle sister's house, who may be able to help him.
 The prince goes to the next house, but the middle sister does not seem to be able to help him, so he sends him to her sister in a third hut.
 He reaches the third house, where the third old woman says the prince's wife will come in the next morning, so he should hide.
 The next morning, a swan flies in through the window and circumvents the hut.
 The prince comes out of hiding and wrestles with the swan to trap him in the house and not let it go.
-After a struggle, he manages to caml her down and takes her back with him to his kingdom, where they build an iron house for themselves.
+After a struggle, he manages to calm her down and takes her back with him to his kingdom, where they build an iron house for themselves.
 However, this draws the envy of his elder brother, who complains to Torem khan.
 The khan the summons his youngest son and sends him on quests for some of his grandfather's belongings in the lower world: first, for a "music-wood" (zither) and a "woman-wood" (violin); next, for a stick singing songs and a stick telling tales.
 The prince is helped by his wife, who gives him the means to enter the lower world (tale type ATU 465, "Man persecuted because of his beautiful wife").